 If you’re using a PC, it’s probably running Microsoft Windows.
 Microsoft has come under sustained criticism for not respecting their users’ privacy.
 Just to give one example, by default Windows records everything you type and sends this to Microsoft, and Windows carries on sending your data to Microsoft even when you tell it not to.

 The most famous alternative to Windows is Apple’s Mac line of computers.
-Apple have traditionally been good at privacy, but that seems to be changing now that they are entering the advertising business (which nowadays depends on extracting user data).
+Apple have traditionally been good at privacy, but Macs use closed source software so we can’t be sure of what they are doing.
+Macs are also very expensive.

-A better alternative is Purism, who make laptops designed entirely around giving the user as much privacy and open source software as possible.
-Purism are much better than Windows and Apple for privacy, but they are high-end machines so their prices are quite high too.
+A better alternative is arguably Purism, who make laptops designed entirely around giving the user as much privacy and open source software as possible.
+Purism are probably better than Windows and Apple for respecting a user’s data, but they are high-end machines so their prices are quite high too.

 Thankfully, there are privacy-conscious easy-to-use alternatives which are free and can be installed on your existing PC.